webhintio/hint/packages/rule-validate-set-cookie-header/README.md

 To create a cookie, the `Set-Cookie` header is sent from a server in reponse to requests.

 In the `Set-Cookie` header, a cookie is defined by a name associated with a value.
-And a web server is allowed to configure the `domain` and `path` directives to restrain the scope of cookies.
+A web server can configure the `domain` and `path` directives to restrain the scope of cookies.
 While session cookies are deleted when a browser shuts down, the permanent cookies expire at the time defined by `Expires` or `Max-Age`.